fabriqnetwork/specular/README.md

 **Configure wallet**

-1. Go to `$DATA_DIR/keys`, import the sequencer key to MetaMask.
-Both accounts are pre-funded with 10 ETH each on L2, and you can use them to send transactions.
+1. Go to `.sidecar.env` and import the validator key to MetaMask.
+The account is pre-funded on L2, so you can use it to transact.
 2. In `Settings -> Networks`, create a new network called `L2`, which connects to the sequencer.
-The sequencer node should be running while creating the network.
 Enter `http://localhost:4011` for the RPC URL, `13527` for the chain ID and `ETH` for currency symbol.

 **Transact**

-Remember to reset the account after every clean start of the network.
-Select the appropriate account, go to `Setting -> Advanced`, and click `Reset Account`.
-This ensures the account nonce cache in MetaMask is cleared.

 Now, you can use the pre-funded account to send transactions.

-After an L2 transaction, in the Hardhat node console, observe the resultant transactions occuring on L1:
+After an L2 transaction, in the Hardhat node console, observe the resulting L1 transactions:
 - sequencer calls `appendTxBatch` to sequence transaction
-- sequencer calls `createAssertion` to create disputable assertion
+- sequencer calls `createAssertion` to commit to a new disputable state assertion
 - sequencer calls `confirmFirstUnresolvedAssertion` to confirm the assertion after every staker has attested to it.

 If you restart the network after having transacted with MetaMask, don't forget to reset your MetaMask account.

-## License

-Unless specified in subdirectories, this repository is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-See `LICENSE` for details.
+Select the appropriate account, go to `Setting -> Advanced`, and click `Reset Account`.
+This ensures the account nonce cache in MetaMask is cleared.